dvoraka/av-service/README.md

 ### Contribution
-Current possibilities: Quality assurance (QA), Front-end for REST services (statistics and file storage), Linux admin for better deployment and distribution, Server (HW) for testing
+Current possibilities: Quality assurance (QA), Front-end for REST services (statistics and file storage), Linux admin for better deployment and distribution, Server for testing

 --